 Fridge cooling power

-The faster your groceries chill to below 5°C, the longer they’ll last and the more nutrients they’ll retain.
-To challenge fridges we set the room temperature to 25°C and part-fill the compartment with gel packs to simulate the items already stored in your fridge.
+The faster your groceries chill to below 5°C the longer they’ll last and the more nutrients they’ll retain.
+To challenge fridges, we set the room temperature to 25°C and part-fill the compartments with gel packs to simulate food already stored inside.

-Once the fridge has acclimatised, we add 6kg of gel packs – roughly equivalent to a small fresh-food shop of 12 tomatoes, four pints of milk and a whole chicken - and use temperature probes to record the time taken for them to reach 5°C.
+We then add a light load of gel packs – roughly equivalent in size to a small fresh-food shop – to the fridge and record the time taken for them to reach 5°C.

-We also record the temperature of gel packs on the top, middle and bottom shelves and check how much the temperature varies - if your fridge doesn’t cool evenly across all of the shelves it could have warm pockets of air and icy patches, which could cause your food to spoil.
+We also record the temperature of gel packs on the top, middle and bottom shelves and check how much the temperature varies - if your fridge doesn’t cool evenly across all of the shelves it could have warm pockets spots or icy patches, which could cause your food to spoil.

 Fridge storage space

 The more storage space inside your fridge, the more groceries you can pack away and the less frequently you’ll need to shop.
-Yet two appliances of the same size might have more than 20% difference in usable space due to differences in design.
+But two appliances with the same external size might have more than 20% difference in useable space due to differences in design.

 We measure storage space with all of the storage features in place and don’t count any wasted areas.
-Our sizes give a more realistic indication of the amount of space you can actually use for storing groceries, compared with manufacturers’ claimed capacities - which are usually measured with all of the shelves, drawers and water dispenser removed.
+Our sizes give a more realistic indication of the amount of space you can actually use for storing groceries.
+Manufacturers’ claimed capacities are usually measured with all of the shelves, drawers and door racks taken out.

 Ease of use and cleaning

 Some fridges are easier to set up and use than others.
-We rate the type of display, position of the thermostat control and how easy it is to adjust, and whether it comes with a quick-chill switch or door-open alarm.
-To find out more about the the various features you may find on a fridge read our features explained guide.
+We rate the type of display, position of the thermostat control and how easy it is to adjust, and whether it comes with a quick-chill or door-open alarm.

-We also rate how sturdy the drawers or compartments are, how easy they are to open, how easy the appliance is to clean, the quality of the storage features and whether it's frost-free.
-In total, our expert testers carry out up to 86 ease-of-use tests on each fridge.
+We also rate how sturdy the shelves, drawers and/or compartments are, the quality of the storage features and how easy the appliance is to clean.
+In total, we carry out 40 ease-of-use checks and tests on each fridge.